aquachain/aquacppminer/README.md

 Use a tool like CPUZ to see if your CPU supports AVX / AVX2

 ### Installation
-On Linux you need to install required packages first
+On Linux you may need to install some required packages first

     ubuntu : sudo apt-get install libssl-dev libcurl3 redhat : sudo yum install libcurl-devel gmp-devel openssl-devel